baoqianyue/baoqianyue.github.io/index.md

 My current research lies in Multi-Modality Understanding and Video Analysis.
 My research areas involve:

-- **Video Analysis:** video anomaly detection, action recognition, video captioning
+- **Video Analysis:** Video Anomaly Detection, Action Recognition, Video Captioning
-- **Multimodal Analysis:** multimedia event extraction
+- **Visual-Language Analysis:** Multimedia Event Extraction, Grounded Situation Recognition
+- **Reinforcement Learning:** Reinforcement Learning in Visual-Language Community
+- **Zero-Shot Inference:** Zero-Shot Image Captioning, Zero-Shot Video Captioning

 ## News

+- **[Feb.
+2025]** Our paper about Compositional Action Recognition is accepted by Pattern Recognition (PR), Congrats to Yang!
 - **[May.
-2024]** Our paper about multimedia event extraction is accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), Congrats to Yang!
+2024]** Our paper about Multimedia Event Extraction is accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), Congrats to Yang!
 - **[Mar.
-2024]** Our paper about causal inference is accepted by IEEE Transactions on Multimedia (TMM), Congrats to Yang!
+2024]** Our paper about Causal Inference is accepted by IEEE Transactions on Multimedia (TMM), Congrats to Yang!
 - **[Jul.
-2022]** My first paper about video anomaly detection is accepted by ACM MM 2022.
+2022]** My first paper about Video Anomaly Detection is accepted by ACM MM 2022.

 {% include_relative _includes/publications.md %}